-WE ARE A SMALL ARCHITECTURAL STUDIO SPECIALISING IN THE TRANSFORMATION OF HISTORIC BUILDINGS AND BEAUTIFULLY CRAFTED NEW HOMES.
+WE ARE A SMALL ARCHITECTURAL STUDIO SPECIALISING IN THE TRANSFORMATION OF HISTORIC BUILDINGS AND THE DESIGN OF BEAUTIFULLY CRAFTED NEW HOMES

 We see architecture, restoration, interior design, and conservation work as discrete strands of a single discipline, rather than separate specialisms in their own right.
 This approach can help enhance the experience and image of the building and create places where historic architecture, later modifications, carefully judged restoration work and successive redevelopment projects all merge and blend seamlessly into a single harmonious whole.